OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

 1. [Sideload your add-in](sideload-office-add-ins-for-testing.md) for testing.

+	> [!NOTE]
-	>Note: We recommend that you sideload only the add-in that you are testing to minimize the number of messages in the log file.
+	> We recommend that you sideload only the add-in that you are testing to minimize the number of messages in the log file.

 2. If nothing happens and you don't see your add-in (and it's not appearing in the add-ins dialog box), open the log file.
 3. Search the log file for your add-in ID, which you define in your manifest.
 In the log file, this ID is labeled `SolutionId`.